-When you invest, your investment starts to earn money.* Then the gains it accumulates also start to earn money.
-The good news is that your initial investment can snowball very quickly.
+When you invest, your investment may start to earn money.* Then the gains it accumulates also start to earn money.
+The good news is that your initial investment may snowball very quickly.

-More good news – Your money can earn a lot of money.
+More good news – Your money may earn a lot of money.

 1. Start investing while you are young,

 Welcome to the miracle of compounding.

 The smart money says, “save now — build wealth for later.”
 And Logix knows all about smart money.
 See how much you should be saving now.

 *Investing in the stock market involves risk, including possible loss of principal amount invested.
 Performance is not guaranteed.